nhienchau/SQL---Data-with-Danny/README.md

 ## DATA WITH DANNY
-This is a Pizza Runner project in **8 Week SQL Challenge**
+This is a Pizza Runner project in **[8 Week SQL Challenge](https://8weeksqlchallenge.com)**
 Website: https://8weeksqlchallenge.com/

-/br
-# 🍕 AI Pizza Recommender
+# 🍕 SQL Learning and build simple AI Pizza Recommender

+All datasets exist within the ```pizza_runner``` database schema - be sure to include this reference within your SQL scripts as you start exploring the data and answering the case study questions.

+	---
 An intelligent and delicious way to choose your next pizza!
 This lightweight AI agent helps users find the best pizza options based on their **location**, **flavor preferences**, and **estimated calories**.
 Whether you're feeling spicy, cheesy, or veggie—this project has your cravings covered.

 ![pizza-banner](https://images.unsplash.com/photo-1601924582971-c8991fbbd74c) <!-- You can replace with your own image or remove -->